ozoneplatform/ozp-iwc/docs/iwc_guide/FAQ.md

 At the current stage of development there is not a definitive list of commonly used intents.
 As the platform continues to grow this will be addressed and documented.

-####In OWF7, I used publish subscribe between my widgets.
+####In OWF7, I used publish subscribe between my applications.
 Why isn't that in the IWC?
 Since the IWC framework is built around the concept of state rather than active events, there isn't a direct mapping of the publish subscribe functionality.
 Rather there is the concept of set and watch, where set can act as the publish functionality, and watch listens to changes of a resource.
 The difference between watch and subscribe is watch is state